 Why Are Annuities Important for Your Clients?

-According to a 2025 survey, around 40 percent of Americans have less than $50,000 saved for retirement, putting them behind on their retirement savings.
-Americans near or of retirement age could be in trouble when it comes to having enough money saved to live out their golden years worry-free.
+According to a 2025 survey, around 40 percent of Americans have less than $50,000 saved for retirement.
+This amount puts them behind on their retirement savings.
+Americans near or of retirement age could be worried that they don’t have enough money saved to live out their golden years.

 The average amount saved by those in the age range closest to retirement (55 to 64) is $256,244.
-Experts recommend people save anywhere from at least eight to 12 times one’s annual income for retirement, leaving this age range likely well short of enough.
+Experts recommend people save anywhere from at least eight to 12 times one’s annual income for retirement.
+The age range is likely left short.

 Register with Ritter to learn more and have more tools and resources under your belt!